 For a lot of us who were raised outside Hong Kong, the first thing we picture when we think of summer jobs is waiting tables or tearing tickets at the local movie theatre.
 So let’s start with those types of gigs and a few other options available around the city.

 Known for its great working environment, Starbucks is a good option for a teen looking for something to do – plus, they’ll learn how to brew a decent cup of coffee (always useful for when mama needs a cuppa at home!).
 Starbucks in Hong Kong does come with a couple of basic requirements, though.
-In order to work as a barista for Starbucks you will need to be able to speak Cantonese and you must be 17 or older.
+To work as a barista for Starbucks, you will need to be able to speak Cantonese and you must be 17 or older.
 If you’re interested in what opportunities Starbucks has to offer, check out its website.

 A Hong Kong staple, 7-Eleven is everywhere and it does hire for the summer.
 Unfortunately, it won’t hire anyone under the age of 18.
 But if you have an 18-year-old (or a teen home from university) looking for a way to earn some extra cash, 7-Eleven is on the hunt for shop assistants who take care of all the everyday tasks that keep the store running smoothly.
 Like Starbucks, a command of Cantonese is a must.
 If interested in 7-Eleven, there’s no need to schedule an interview (although you can apply online if you want), managers will do walk-in interviews at its recruitment centre in Lai Chi Kok (Monday through Friday from 9am until 5pm, except on public holidays).
 All your teen needs to do is show up at the address below with proof of education and employment history for the walk-in interview.

 Broadway Circuit Cinemas